 Further study options

-Further opportunities exist in Biomedical Science through an Honours research program comprising a focus on genetics/genomics, molecular and cellular biology, immunology, public health or health informatics.
+Further opportunities exist in Biomedical Science through an Honours research course comprising a focus on genetics/genomics, molecular and cellular biology, immunology, public health or health informatics.

-The graduate medical program at Deakin University and graduate medical, physiotherapy, dentistry, veterinary science and other programs at other interstate universities provide opportunities for further study and specialisation for those graduates that satisfy the selection criteria upon completion of this degree.
+The graduate medical course at Deakin University and graduate medical, physiotherapy, dentistry, veterinary science and other courses at other interstate universities provide opportunities for further study and specialisation for those graduates that satisfy the selection criteria upon completion of this degree.

 Although completion does not automatically guarantee entry into a Graduate Medical School, it does fulfill the anatomy, physiology and biochemistry pre-requisites required for entry into graduate medicine at some institutions

-This program is available via Online Learning, in combination with one to two weeks (depending on your program) of compulsory on-campus laboratory sessions.
-These lab sessions are held in semester one and semester two in each year of your program.
+This course is available via Online Learning, in combination with one to two weeks (depending on your program) of compulsory on-campus laboratory sessions.
+These lab sessions are held in semester one and semester two in each year of your course.
 You will also be required to complete examinations either on-campus, or at an approved remote exam location in your region, under supervision.

 To help you get the most from your online learning experience, it's important that you own or have frequent access to a fast and reliable computer that's ideally not more than two years old.